-|Average train duration||5 h 15 min|
+|Average train duration||4 h 25 min|

-Trains from Innsbruck to Milan cover the 162 miles (262 km) long trip taking on average 5 h 15 min with our travel partners like.
-There are direct train services available.
+Trains from Innsbruck to Milan cover the 162 miles (262 km) long route taking on average 4 h 25 min with our travel partners like Frecciargento, Trenitalia, Regionale, ÖBB, ÖBB | Euro City (EC) or Frecciarossa.
+Normally, there are 6 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around $43 (€38), you can find the cheapest train ticket for as low as $43 (€38).
 Travelers depart most frequently from Innsbruck Hbf and arrive in Milano Centrale.

 Innsbruck, one of the largest cities in Austria, is nestled beside the Inn River in a broad valley between several large mountains.
 It is about 162 miles (262 km) northeast of Milan, which is known for being a center of fashion, finance and fine art.
 When traveling from Innsbruck to Milan by train, passengers can choose from about 9 daily routes that depart from Innsbruck periodically throughout the day.
 The fastest trains complete the journey between the cities in as little as 5h 51min, but it can take over 12h for the some of the slowest trains to reach their destination.

 On most days, passengers can select from about 9 Innsbruck to Milan trains.
 These trains depart periodically throughout the day between about 6:22 a.m. and 9:05 p.m.
 Most of the departures are scheduled before 12:00 p.m., when trains leave Innsbruck about every 2h.
 The departures are less frequent in the afternoon and evening hours.